 3. We do collect personal information in the normal course of business in order to administer your accounts and serve you better.

 - Application and registration information.
 We collect information that you provide to us when you open an account or register for one of our services.
 The information we collect may include name, address, phone number, email address, Social Security number, and information about your interests, investments, and investment experience.

 - Transaction information.
-Once you have an account with us, to administer your account and better serve you, we collect and maintain personal information about your transactions, including balances, positions, and history, and may include your name and other data in an internal client list that reflects your activities at MT&C.
+Once you have an account with us, to administer your account and better serve you, we collect and maintain personal information about your transactions, including balances, positions, and history, and may include your name and other data in an internal client list that reflects your activities at Montgomery Taylor Wealth Management.

 - As part of our efforts to reach and serve new and existing clients we sometimes collect and use information from outside mailing lists.